- Scientific name: Squatina squatina

 - UK shore caught record: 52lb 14oz

-- Global: CR (Critically Endangered)
+- IUCN status: CR (Critically Endangered)

 - Feeds on: Fish, especially flatfish, but will also hunt roundfish and occasionally eat crustaceans.

-- Description: Strange looking fish that looks half way between a shark and a ray.
+- Description: Strange looking fish that looks halfway between a shark and a ray.
 Long, flat squat body with extremely large pectoral fins and two very small dorsal fins set way back on the body.
 Eyes and nasal openings both set on the top of its body.
 Usually a yellowy to light brown colour with small white and dark spots all over the body.

 The angel shark was a widespread species until well into the twentieth century, found around most of the British Isles.
-Healthy populations were also found throughout the Mediterrenean, Black Sea and much of the North East Atlantic.
-However, commercial fishing has led to huge reduction in angel shark numbers to the extent that this species is now classed as regionally extinct in areas where it was once common such as the North Sea and much of the Mediterranean.
+Healthy populations were also found throughout the Mediterranean, the Black Sea and much of the North East Atlantic.
+However, commercial fishing has led to a huge reduction in angel shark numbers to the extent that this species is now classed as regionally extinct in areas where it was once common such as the North Sea and much of the Mediterranean.
 A remnant population is still found around the Canary Islands off the southern coast of Morocco, and individual angel sharks are very occasionally observed off the southern and western coasts of the British Isles.

 Habitat and Feeding